Arm#

 Settings#

-The set Arm speed block sets the movement speed of the 6-Axis Arm.
+The set arm speed stack block sets the movement speed of the 6-Axis Arm.

-By default, the 6-Axis Arm’s speed is set to 50% at the start of a project.
+The 6-Axis Arm speed is set to 50% at the start of a project.

 set [Arm1 v] speed to [50]%